-There are several ways you can develop project management skills.
-Namely:
+Can you check all of them off?
+If not, don’t worry.
+There are several ways that you can develop your project management skills, including:

-- Take a course.
-There are a slew of qualified project management courses from reputable organizations that can improve your skills.
-The Project Management Institute offers 8 different types of certifications, and other professional organizations around the globe offer additional certifications that can help you develop your project management skills.
+- Taking a course: There is a slew of qualified project management courses from reputable organizations that can improve your skills.
+The Project Management Institute offers eight different certifications, and professional organizations worldwide offer additional certifications that can help you develop your project management skills.

-- Join an organization.
-Organizations like PMI, the International Project Management Association (IPMA), and the Association for Project Managers can provide you with tools, resources, and a network of like-minded professionals.
+- Joining an organization: Organizations like PMI, the International Project Management Association (IPMA), and the Association for Project Managers can provide you with tools, resources, and a network of like-minded professionals.

 - Familiarizing yourself with a project management tool: A whopping 77% of high-performing projects use project management software, so you’ll need some expertise with a project management platform.